micmejia/bible-dump/NKJV/Matthew/Matt 26.md

 Watch and pray, lest you enter into temptation.
 The spirit indeed _is_ willing, but the flesh _is_ weak."

 ###### 42
-Again, a second time, He went away and prayed, saying, "O My Father, [^h]if this cup cannot pass away from Me unless I drink it, Your will be done."
+Again, a second time, He went away and prayed, saying, "O My Father, if this cup cannot pass away from Me unless I drink it, Your will be done."

 ###### 43
 And He came and found them asleep again, for their eyes were heavy.